 Posted on January 19, 2020

 Imagine a world that’s so quiet you can hear nature’s every stirring, a place where each breath holds a pristine bouquet of subtle fragrances and the sky is a continuously shifting kaleidoscope of indigo, blue, yellow, orange, and pink.
-In case you haven’t figured it out, I’m describing the very world we live in, before the sun’s light and warmth draw out the dirty, noisy, oblivious masses.
+Maybe you’ve already figured out that I’m describing the very world we live in, before the sun’s light and warmth entice the dirty, noisy, oblivious masses.

 Another advantage a digital sensor has over the human eye is its ability to extract color from this apparent darkness.
 The human eye uses rods and cones to collect light, with the rods doing the heavy lifting in low light, pulling enough monochrome information to discern shapes, but providing little help with color and depth.
 The cones that complete the scene with color and depth information don’t kick in until there’s much more light.
 But a digital sensor, though blind to depth, captures photons without discrimination, allowing it to “see” color in very low light.